Trump-era spike in Israeli settlement growth has only begun - WTMJ

 POINT OF NO RETURN?

-Have we reached a point of no return, in which there are so many settlements across so much of the West Bank that it is impossible to create a viable Palestinian state?
-Has Israel become a single apartheid state in which millions of Palestinians are denied basic rights afforded to Jews?
+Some critics say the U.S. focus on managing the conflict instead of resolving it has led to a point of no return.
+They say that there are so many settlements across the West Bank that it is impossible to create a viable Palestinian state.
+Others argue that Israel has become a single apartheid state in which millions of Palestinians are denied basic rights afforded to Jews.

-Peace Now says that — at least in a logistical sense — the answer is no. That might explain why they continue producing detailed reports on settlement growth, year after year.
+Peace Now says that — at least in a logistical sense — a partition deal remains possible.

 Under a two-state solution based on past proposals, up to 80% of the settlers could stay where they are.
 Many of the largest settlements are close to the 1967 lines and could be incorporated into Israel in mutually agreed land swaps.